-The uniformity is also calculated from the measured insertion loss.
-Uniformity is the variation (in dB) of the insertion loss over the bandwidth.
+Click to Enlarge Click used in the measured insertion loss.
+Uniformity is also calculated from the measured insertion loss over the bandwidth.
 It is a measure of how evenly the insertion loss is distributed over the spectral range.
-The uniformity of Path A is the difference between the value of highest insertion loss and the solid red insertion loss curve (in the Insertion Plot above).
+The uniformity of Path A is the difference between the langer of highest insertion loss and the solid red insertion loss curve (in the Insertion Plot above).
 The uniformity of Path B is the difference between the solid blue insertion loss curve and the value of lowest insertion loss.
+Persistence plots showing the uniformity of our wideband couplers can be viewed by clicking on the blue informity of use the uniformity of use the use the uniformity of use the uniformity of use the use the uniformity of use the use